 Steve Eldridge, aka Spangles the Clown is involved in various other circus groups and projects.
-He is one half of Circus Berzercus and working partner of “Circus into Schools” Circus Berzercus has three award winning family shows, which are toured nationally on the Rural Touring Schemes and can be booked for Theatres and Community Halls, call 01822 854143.
+He is one half of Circus Berzercus and manager of “Circus into Schools”.
+Circus Berzercus has three award winning family shows and a new Christmas Show for 2020 called, “The Magic Elves” which are toured nationally on the Rural Touring Schemes and can be booked for Schools, Theatres and Community Halls, call 01822 854143.
 These shows use the traditions of circus clowning and variety in a modern context, loved by children and adults.
 We offer schools a festive Christmas show and the PTA and fundraising package, provide summer festivals and events, exciting street shows or fun circus skills projects.
 Steve is the administrator of Circus Berzercus.
-See www.circusberzercus.co.uk, or email: firstname.lastname@example.org to book shows or discuss circus skill projects.
+See www.circusberzercus.co.uk, or email: email@example.com to book shows or discuss circus skill projects.

 We proudly present your circus skills workshop leaders, Steve and Ben